henryyuhsiufeng/surf-shop/README.md

 line duplicate down (shift + option + down arrow key)

 Delete posts and making sure that the images associated with the deleted post are removed on cloudinary as well.

+We use asynchronous methods because with js we have a lot of calls to servers and it would take a long time for a result to be received.

 old code:
      // update it with req.body.post